Mitradigitalindonesia/Primedice-BOT/README.md

 var username = "<username>";

-// Initialize a new unauthorized instance of PrimediceClient using (var client = new PrimediceClient()) {
+// Initialize a new unauthorized instance of PrimediceClient var client = new PrimediceClient();

 // Create a new user
 var user = client.Users.Create(username);

 // The following is the most important property of the newly-created user
 // Store the value of AuthToken in order to access the created account later var authToken = user.AuthToken;
-}
 ```

 ### Making a bet with an existing user